Policy Gradient Methods for Distortion Risk Measures: Introduction

-In comparison to the aforementioned works, we would like to note the following aspects:\\ (i) For an abstract coherent risk measure, \cite{tamar2015} uses gradient estimation scheme which requires solving a convex optimization sub-problem, whereas our algorithms can directly estimate the gradient from the samples without solving any optimization sub-problem.
-Thus our gradient estimation schemes are computationally inexpensive compared to the one in \cite{tamar2015}.\\ (ii) Using the DRM gradient estimate, we analyze policy gradient algorithms, and provide a convergence rate result of order $O(\nicefrac{1}{\sqrt{N}})$.
-But, the convergence guarantees in \cite{tamar2015} are asymptotic in nature.\\ (iii) In \cite{prashla16}, the guarantees for a policy gradient algorithm based on SPSA are asymptotic in nature, and is for CPT in an on-policy RL setting.
-CPT is also based on a distortion function, but the distortion function underlying CPT is neither concave nor convex, and hence, it is non-coherent.\\ (iv) In \cite{prashla2021}, the authors derive a non-asymptotic bound of $O(\nicefrac{1}{N^{\nicefrac{1}{3}}})$ for an abstract smooth risk measure.
+In comparison to the aforementioned works, we would like to note the following aspects:\\ (i) For a smooth risk measure, which satisfy certain predefined conditions, \cite{nv23} employs an SF-based gradient estimation scheme.
+Since our algorithms focus solely on optimizing DRMs, we have derived an equivalent of the policy gradient theorem specifically tailored for DRMs.
+Furthermore, we have devised a LR-based approach for estimating DRM gradients.
+While \cite{nv23} illustrates DRM optimization as an instance within a broader framework, the required number of episodes for achieving $O(\nicefrac{1}{\sqrt{N}})$ convergence varies.
+The SF-based gradient estimation method employs two trajectories, which might not be practical for all applications, especially those in on-policy RL settings.
+Conversely, the policy gradient theorem we introduce enables a single trajectory algorithm.
+Furthermore, our approach illustrates better sample complexity, implying that LR-based methods require fewer episodes to achieve $O(\nicefrac{1}{\sqrt{N}})$ convergence compared to SF-based methods.
+Our algorithms require $O(\sqrt{N})$ episodes per iteration for both on-policy and off-policy RL scenarios.
+In contrast, the algorithms proposed in \cite{nv23} necessitate $O(N)$ episodes per iteration for on-policy RL and $O(1)$ episodes per iteration for off-policy RL.\\ (ii) For an abstract coherent risk measure, \cite{tamar2015} uses gradient estimation scheme which requires solving a convex optimization sub-problem, whereas our algorithms can directly estimate the gradient from the samples without solving any optimization sub-problem.
+Thus our gradient estimation schemes are computationally inexpensive compared to the one in \cite{tamar2015}.\\ (iii) Using the DRM gradient estimate, we analyze policy gradient algorithms, and provide a convergence rate result of order $O(\nicefrac{1}{\sqrt{N}})$.
+But, the convergence guarantees in \cite{tamar2015} are asymptotic in nature.\\ (iv) In \cite{prashla16}, the guarantees for a policy gradient algorithm based on SPSA are asymptotic in nature, and is for CPT in an on-policy RL setting.
+CPT is also based on a distortion function, but the distortion function underlying CPT is neither concave nor convex, and hence, it is non-coherent.\\ (v) In \cite{prashla2021}, the authors derive a non-asymptotic bound of $O(\nicefrac{1}{N^{\nicefrac{1}{3}}})$ for an abstract smooth risk measure.
 They use abstract gradient oracles which satisfies certain bias-variance conditions.
 In contrast, we provide concrete gradient estimation schemes in RL settings, and our bounds feature an improved rate of $O(\nicefrac{1}{\sqrt{N}})$.